Would you rather sail than drive on your next vacation? Check out Sucia Island Marine State Park.

 The park has 60 campsites, four reservable group camps, four picnic shelters, potable drinking water at Fossil Bay early April through September, Echo Bay and Shallow Bay May through September and composting toilets.

 Visitors with disabilities may call the park at 360-376-2073 for moorage and camping accommodation assistance.

 Four group camp areas may be reserved nine months in advance by calling 360-376-2073.

-The Washington State Parks and Recreation Commission acquired about one-third of the island in 1952.
-Later, developers wanted to parcel up the remainder of the island into vacation lots.
-Seattle yachtsman Everett (Ev) Henry spearheaded a drive to raise money to purchase the island from developers.
-The Interclub (now incarnated as the Recreational Boaters Association of Washington) was formed, and $25,000 was raised to purchase the land.
-In 1960, that land was donated to Washington State Parks for use as a marine park.
-Washington State Parks acquired the remaining parcels of private property in 1972, and Sucia Island in its entirety was a state marine park.
+Washington State Parks acquired 115 acres of Sucia Island in 1952.
+Later, developers wanted to parcel up the remainder into vacation lots.
+Seattle yachtsman Everett (Ev) Henry spearheaded a drive to raise money and the Interclub (now the Recreational Boaters Association of Washington) was formed.
+The club paid $25,000 to purchase the land, which was donated to Washington State Parks in 1959.
+The agency acquired the remaining parcels of private property in 1972, and the entire island became a state marine park.